 DIY enthusiasts can purchase tickets for the public boat at the corner ticket window by Ananda Beach Hotel.

-Ferry time averages 90 minutes, which gives you plenty of time to mingle with the locals on the high seas – a memorable check on the list of things to do in Nusa Lembongan
+The Nusa Lembongan ferry time averages 90 minutes, which gives you plenty of time to mingle with the locals on the high seas – a memorable check on the list of what to do in Nusa Lembongan

 *** Top Tip: Don’t forget to take out enough money from the ATM adjacent to Ananda Beach Hotel prior to departure.
 There is only one ATM on Nusa Lembongan, and it is prone to not working ***

-Return trips to Sanur depart Nusa Lembongan at 8 AM, and tickets (100,000 IDR) can be purchased underneath a concrete pavilion.
+Return Nusa Lembongan ferry trips to Sanur depart at 8 AM, and tickets (100,000 IDR) can be purchased underneath a concrete pavilion.
 From Sanur it is possible to arrange onward transportation to the remainder of Bali.

 Hotel prices start at 140,000 IDR / $10.50 on the island, and we opted to stay at Wahyu Homestay 2 for 175,000 IDR / $13.00.
 The spacious fan ensuite excluded breakfast, but included Wi-Fi and a pool.
 Juice could also be purchased for 10,000 IDR.